Explore Indonesian at CLI

 The Bali program makes heavy use of language coaches and activity guides.
 Coaches and guides work with students in small groups outside of class time to practice conversational skills, to explore the city, and to complete classroom-related extramural assignments.

-• 4 weeks housing
+• 8 weeks of housing

 • excursions and activities